Urpagin/gollum-izle/README.md

 This was the first Discord bot I ever wrote in Python.

 This codebase is *old* compared to *now*, and I only verified it by manually testing the commands when putting the code on GitHub.
-Thus, there may be bugs or inefficiencies hidden in plain sight.
+Thus, many bugs or inefficiencies may be hidden in plain sight.

 Concerning *old* and *now*: